 For example CRM is a well-defined market segment with leaders such as salesforce.com and Oracle (that includes Siebel).
 Marketing automation is another relatively well-defined segment (though younger than CRM) with vendors such as Oracle Eloqua and Marketo.
 The broad social and collaboration space is an example of a segment that is fairly young and not as well-established.
 Enterprise social platforms such as Jive, Microsoft Yammer, and Lithium play here with differing capabilities.
 From a collaboration perspective, there are also vendors like Huddle as well as sync-n-share players such as Box.
 But the capabilities are evolving and converging.
 Big data analytics is another broad and somewhat vague area that may mean different technologies, offerings and use cases.

-Deciding on one’s competition, is part of the strategy and positioning work that is beyond just CI.
-Whom a vendor declares as competition actually positions that vendor.
-A business may not to acknowledge a serious competitor publicly and instead choose another to serve as its public face of enemy.
+Deciding on one’s competition, is part of the strategy, positioning, and the go-to-market work that is beyond just CI.
+Whom a vendor declares as competition, positions that vendor.
+A business may not acknowledge a serious competitor publicly and instead choose another to serve as its public face of enemy.
 It may even position itself complementary to the competitor to defuse objections.
 It is also noteworthy that the competition is not always a vendor.
 Sometimes one’s offerings may compete with internal development.
 That is, a prospect may decide to build its own solution instead of buying a 3rd-party product or service.
 This frequently happens in enterprise opportunities where a lot of resources are dedicated to IT.

 In the follow-up post, Competitive Intelligence Process and Best Practices, I discuss this topic in more detail and provide some guidelines.

-Strategic and Competitive Intelligence Professionals (SCIP) is a non-profit membership organization for CI professionals that provides resources, training and career support for its members.
-Though I am personally not a member, you may want to check it out and join them.
+Strategic and Competitive Intelligence Professionals (SCIP) is a non-profit organization for CI professionals that provides resources, training and career support for its members.